whelan-low/tp/docs/UserGuide.md

       - A new student entry should appear on the UI with the details reflected clearly.

     - `/delete_student id/A0123456A or /delete_student email/johndoe@gmail.com`: Deletes the student that you have add with the previous command.
-      - The student entry with the ID `A0123456A` or email `johndoe@gmail.com` will be deleted.
+      - The student entry with the NUS student ID `A0123456A` or email `johndoe@gmail.com` will be deleted.
       - This deletion will be reflected on User Interface of TAHelper as well.

     - For more Commands that will improve your experience, [click here](#command-summary)